-Within the EYFS, assessment is recorded through the use of both Seesaw (an online learning journey) and physical learning journeys.
+Within the EYFS, assessment is recorded through the use of both Seesaw (an online learning journey) and in Reception, writing and maths books.
 The online portfolio 'Seesaw' is used to record photographs, video and audio clips, and observations of learning.
 Practitioners ensure that there is a wide range of evidence related to the areas of learning, and appropriate to each child's current level of development.
 This evidence is mainly child initiated learning for our youngest aged children; gradually recording more adult directed tasks as each child moves through the Early Years.
 Parents will be given access to these learning journeys via email and for those who cannot access the internet, printed copies will be available.
 Parents are encouraged to access these records of Learning and to actively contribute to their child's Learning Journey through adding observations on Seesaw & through stay & play sessions in school.
+In Reception, children will also have a Writing book and a Maths book.
+These books are an excellent tool to evidence progress throughout the year.